dextritus/CarND-PID-Control-Project/README.md

 throttle = 0.2 + (1.0 - abs(steer_angle))*(0.8 - 0.2)
 ```

-With this tuning, the car reaches a top speed between 79-80 mph while still staying on track (although it makes some really sharp turns).
+With this tuning, the car reaches a top speed between 78-80 mph while still staying on track (although it makes some very sharp turns).

 ## Considerations
 * A nonlinear mapping betwen throttle and steering wheel would have probably been better, reducing the speed even more drastically in very sharp turns, but not so much in wider turns.